ckkhalaf/MechaCar_Statistical_Analysis/README.md

 # MechaCar_Statistical_Analysis

-Data Bootcamp Week 16- R
+Data Bootcamp Week 16- R and RStudio

 ## Overview of Analysis
 The purpose of this analysis is to help a data analytics team do the following: